andris9/n3/README.md

 Usage
 -------

-1. To use the server you need to create certificate files for TLS secure connections.
-Create privatekey.pem and certificate.pem with

-       openssl genrsa -out privatekey.pem 1024
-       openssl req -new -key privatekey.pem -out certrequest.csr openssl x509 -req -in certrequest.csr -signkey privatekey.pem -out certificate.pem

-   There are already example certificate files in "/cert" for a kickstart installation but you should probably still genereate your own.

-2. Copy privatekey.pem and certificate.pem to "/cert" (overwrite the sample certificate files)

-3. Run *pop3_server.js* and add a POP3 account to your e-mail client pointing to the node.js server.
+1. Run *pop3_server.js* and add a POP3 account to your e-mail client pointing to the node.js server.
 With the demo script usernames don't matter, any name goes, but the password needs to be 12345

        node pop3_server.js